cole8888/Memeganizer/README.md

 It can help you free up space on your mobile device and make backing up your photos into the proper folders easier.

 Please note that no neural network is perfect.
-As of writing, the model is >99.6% accurate according to my validation tests and first hand experience, but it can perform better or worse than this depending on the workload.
+As of writing, the model performs quite well in my validation tests and based on my first hand experience.
+It can perform better or worse than depending on the image workload.

 There are various things in images or types of images which have a higher chance of confusing the model, these include:
 - Captions, text bars, filters or stickers.